Create imagery layers and add them to a web map

 You'll now compute the average loss of healthy vegetation in each field, using the Zonal Statistics As Table raster function.
 For each Taber field boundaries polygon, the tool will calculate the mean value of all the Loss of healthy vegetation cells that fall within that polygon.

-6. In the Raster Analysis pane, expand Summarize Data, and choose Zonal Statistics as Table.
+6. In the Tools pane, click Zonal Statistics as Table.

 Zonal Statistics as Table tool

-7. In the raster function pane, enter the following Zonal Statistics as Table parameter values:
+7. In Zonal Statistics as Table pane, under Input layers choose the following parameter values:

-• For Choose zone raster or features, choose Taber field boundaries.
+• For Input zone raster or features, choose Taber field boundaries.

-• For Result table name, type Vegetation loss table.
+• Under Result layer, for Output table name, type Vegetation loss table.

-The table opens.
+The result will be a stand-alone table, not a layer.
+After the process is complete, the Vegetation loss table opens.
 It contains one row for each cultivated field polygon.
 The Mean column provides the mean of healthy vegetation loss for each polygon.

-You now need to join this table back to the Table field boundaries layer using the common Field_ID, and output the result as a new layer named Vegetation loss per field.
+You now must join this table back to the Table field boundaries layer using the common Field_ID and output the result as a new layer named Vegetation loss per field.

 10. Close the Vegetation loss table.